factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/projection-selection.md

 That being said, here are some general Q&As to help you make an informed choice:

+**Q: Are you still modelling for a prototype?**

+A: If yes, then you can start with a Local Managed Projection, as it's the easiest and most intuitive projection to implement.

+**Q: Do you need to easily rebuild your projection?**

+A: If yes, then consider using a Local Projection, as it allows to rebuild the in-memory derived views from scratch by simply restarting the application.
+Consider anyway that this might have an impact on the overall application performance, as this will produce an overhead on each deployment.

 **Q: Do you need to ensure high availability for queries, even when the Event Store is unavailable?**

 A: If yes, then make sure to go for a projection that doesn't rely on the Event Store for persisting its state.
 Consider